Chart Color Schemes

 Currumbin Waters has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 25 projects that could affect this region.
-Notable projects include Central Park Residences, GemLife Currumbin Waters, Currumbin Creek Road-Bienvenue Drive Intersection Upgrade, and Currumbin Service and Retail Centre.
-The following list details those likely most relevant.
+The performance of an area can be significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 25 such projects that are likely to impact the area.
+Notable among these are Central Park Residences, GemLife Currumbin Waters, the upgrade of the intersection at Currumbin Creek Road-Bienvenue Drive, and the Currumbin Service and Retail Centre.
+The following list details those projects deemed most relevant.

 Professional plan users can use the search below to filter and access additional projects.